What is a skills matrix and how do you create one?

 3. List the relevant skills and certifications your team currently has along with their skill levels (beginner, intermediate or expert) or interest levels.
 This could be in the form of a self-reporting survey or a survey along with conversations with each employee's manager.
 This is your skills inventory.

 5. Create a report of skills gaps or areas where you spot room for improvement.
-For instance, you may be helping your customers using your own proprietary software but find out through your skills matrix that most of your own customer service staff possess beginner or mid-level skills in that software.
-A report will throw up this problem so that you are aware of it and can fix it.
+For instance, you may be helping your customers using your own proprietary software but find out through your skills matrix that most of your customer service staff possess beginner or mid-level skills in that software.
+A report will throw up this problem so that you can fix it.
+For detailed guidance on what to do with what you find, see skills matrix best practices: 5 mistakes to avoid.

-It is well established that visualised data is easier to comprehend and digest.
-Modern skills matrix software has made it possible for us to beautifully visualise the data so that it is easy to get insights from it – spot skills gaps and identify opportunities for training and development.
+It is well established that visualised data is easier to comprehend and act on.
+Modern skills matrix software has made it possible to beautifully visualise skills data so that it is easy to get insights from it – spot skills gaps and identify opportunities for training and development.
+For a closer look at how visualisation transforms skills data into actionable intelligence, see why any skills matrix is incomplete without data visualisation.

 Example: A skills matrix visualisation on MuchSkills